yucel1993/yucel1993/README.md

 ## 🏆 Goals
 - 🌐 Improve my knowledge of web accessibility standards and incorporate them into my projects.
 - 🎨 Learn new design techniques and tools to enhance my UI/UX design skills.
-- 🏁 Finishing the Course 'how to become Frontend Developer'.
+- 🏁 Finishing the Course 'how to become Experienced Developer'.
 - 🚀 Gain experience in developing Web site application using.
 - 📱 Build a simple web applications.
   <!-- - 📖 Learn the of **HTML-CSS and JS** programming languages -->